Organization And Basis Of Financial Statement Presentation

 ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 This standard removes specific exceptions to the general principles in Topic 740, including exceptions related to (i) the incremental approach for intraperiod tax allocations, (ii) accounting for basis differences when there are ownership changes in foreign investments, and (iii) interim period income tax accounting for year-to-date losses that exceed anticipated losses.
 The statement was effective for the Company on January 1, 2021 and interim periods within this fiscal year.
 The Company adopted the standard on January 1, 2021, and the adoption of the standard did not have a material impact on the Company’s consolidated financial statements.

 ASU No. 2020-04 Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 This standard provides relief for companies preparing for discontinuation of LIBOR in response to the Financial Conduct Authority (the regulatory authority over LIBOR) plan for a phase out of regulatory oversight of LIBOR interest rate indices after 2021 to allow for an orderly transition to an alternate reference rate.
 The Alternative Reference Rates Committee (“ARRC”) has proposed that the Secured Overnight Financing Rate (“SOFR”) is the rate that represents best practice as the alternative to LIBOR for promissory notes or other contracts that are currently indexed to LIBOR.
 The ARRC has proposed a market transition plan to SOFR from LIBOR, and organizations are currently working on transition plans as it relates to derivatives and cash markets exposed to LIBOR.
 Although companies can apply this standard immediately, the guidance will only be available for a limited time (generally through December 31, 2022).
-The Company currently has a LIBOR indexed credit facility which has a balance of $46.8 million and is evaluating the potential impact that the eventual replacement of the LIBOR benchmark interest rate could have on its results of operations and liquidity and the related impact that this standard may have on its consolidated financial statements.
+The Company currently has a LIBOR indexed credit facility which had an outstanding balance of $50.9 million as of September 30, 2021 and is evaluating the potential impact that the eventual replacement of the LIBOR benchmark interest rate could have on its results of operations and liquidity and the related impact that this standard may have on its consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.